On this page

 export METAL_AUTH_TOKEN=your_api_token_here

-The following playbook creates a new device in a project you specify.
+The following is a simple playbook that creates a new device in a project you specify.

 ---